Linda Kaye Henning

-Linda Kaye Henning is an American actress and singer most notable for starring in the 1960s sitcom Petticoat Junction.
+Linda Kaye Henning (born September 16, 1944) is an American actress and singer most notable for starring in the 1960s sitcom Petticoat Junction.

 Career

 Henning began to focus on acting in her late teens.
 Her career began in 1953.
 Her earliest acting roles include Rebel Without a Cause, Bus Stop and Gidget.
 She was cast as a dancer in the Columbia Pictures film Bye Bye Birdie (1963).
 She appeared in numerous musicals, including High Button Shoes, Brigadoon and The Sound of Music.

 Henning made many TV appearances from the 1960s through the 1980s on a variety of programs, including The Ed Sullivan Show, Adam-12, Happy Days, Mork & Mindy, The Facts of Life and The Tonight Show.
-She provided the voice of Jethrine Bodine in The Beverly Hillbillies.
+She provided the voice of Jethrine Bodine on The Beverly Hillbillies.
 She made dramatic appearances in Hunter and Capitol and in Sliders as Mrs. Mallory.
-Her many game show appearances include Family Feud, Match Game, Hollywood Squares, The Perfect Match, Three for the Money, Password, Tattletales, Showoffs, Password Plus and Body Language.
+Her many game-show appearances include Family Feud, Match Game, Hollywood Squares, The Perfect Match, Three for the Money, Password, Tattletales, Showoffs, Password Plus and Body Language.
 She was a substitute hostess on the 1974–1976 daytime edition of High Rollers.